riscvarchive/riscv-poky/README.md

 **Warning**: This will download a large amount of data over the network and use up a significant amount of space on disk.

-The local.conf file is preconfigured to build for the `qemuriscv` machine by default. `core-image-minimal` is an image target, which contains a list of packages to build as well as instructions how to install them into an image.
+The local.conf file is preconfigured to build for the `qemuriscv64` machine by default. `core-image-minimal` is an image target, which contains a list of packages to build as well as instructions how to install them into an image.

 Depending on the machine, the build process can take a very long time (remember that this downloads and builds dozens of packages, including riscv-tools, riscv-qemu and riscv-linux).
 Note that bitbake is very efficient at utilizing highly parallel machines since it can spawn off many jobs in parallel.

 Once compilation has finished, you can run the resulting image from the build directory by calling:

 ```
-runqemu qemuriscv nographic slirp
+runqemu qemuriscv64 nographic slirp
 ```

 ### Targeting real hardware

 The qemuriscv target uses VirtIO for console, block devices and network.
-As these are not available on real hardware, you can build a version that uses the HTIF instead by changing `MACHINE` in local.conf to **riscv** instead of **qemuriscv**.
+As these are not available on real hardware, you can build a version that uses the HTIF instead by changing `MACHINE` in local.conf to **riscv64** instead of **qemuriscv64**.

 Note that this will cause an error when trying to run in QEMU, but it will work in the Spike simulator:

 ```
-<...>/build$ spike +disk=tmp/deploy/images/qemuriscv/core-image-minimal-qemuriscv.ext2 tmp/deploy/images/qemuriscv/vmlinux-qemuriscv.bin
+<...>/build$ runspike riscv64
 ```

 Maintaining the RISC-V Port